-Become a volunteer
+Become a visitor

 Introductory session: We hold regular sessions throughout the year, which enable you to meet with us and find out if visiting is for you.
 Please contact the office if you are interested in attending our next session.

-- Interview: We interview all potential volunteers.
+Interview: We interview all potential volunteers.

-- References: We ask for two character references and check all new volunteers with the Disclosure and Barring Service.
+References: We ask for two character references and check all new volunteers with the Disclosure and Barring Service.

-- Induction: Our staff will provide a full induction, which includes an accompanied first visit to Tinsley House or Brook House.
+Induction: Our staff will provide a full induction, which includes an accompanied first visit to Tinsley House or Brook House.

 Training: We ask new visitors to complete a mandatory session for all new volunteers.
 This cover the legal aspects of detention, the psychological effects for detainees, cultural awareness and listening skills.
 We provide regular ongoing training for all of our volunteers throughout the year on various aspects of visiting, often bringing in external trainers.